PatrickDeelen/eqtlgen-web-site/eQTLGen-interaction-cookbook.md

 2. Remove samples not in the sample mapping file or in the eQTLgen normalized expression data.
 3. Remove genes with no variance.

+### ConvertVcfToPlink & MergePlinkPerChr

+By default, the pipeline uses the VCF files as they are created by the eQTLgen imputation pipeline.
+These are converted to plink bed/bim/fam files and then the chromosomes files are concatenated.

 ### Prepare_covariates
 The prepare covariates step has different substeps

 #### CalculateRNAQualityScore
-For RNAseq only, this steps correlates each sample to the average expression of all samples.
+This steps correlates each sample to the average expression of all samples.
 This correlation is an indication of overall quality

 #### Deconvolution